 Looks Aren’t Everything.
 Believe Me, I’m a Model.

 It’s hard being a teen in the world today.
 Everywhere they look, it’s all about looks and how they think that they should look like all the perfect models out there posing in the world.
 The truth?
 Looks aren’t everything.
 And it’s honestly what’s on the inside that counts.
-Model, Cameron Russell, presents this Ted Talk in an eye-opening and motivational way.
+Model Cameron Russell presents this Ted Talk in an eye-opening and motivational way.

 Yup, I Built A Nuclear Fusion Reactor